Signposts

 spirits rise and heart grow warm as I enjoyed a martini and a steaming bowl

 of clam chowder.
-I always thought the unique taste indigenous to the New
+I always thought the best and most unique taste indigenous

-England coast was whole belly fried clams.
-I had a platter of them with
+to the New England coast was that of whole-belly fried clams.
+I enjoyed a

 I acquired the third cup in Georgia in 1996.
 I began my SAP career in